European Union (Future Relationship) Act 2020: Business of the House Motion

 Leader of the House of Commons Jacob Rees-Mogg put forward a motion to fast-track the bill through the House of Commons on 30 December 2020.
 This was criticised by Labour's Valerie Vaz, calling the decision to have limited debate "unacceptable".

 Patrick Grady (SNP) tabled an amendment to extend debate.
-It was put to a division where it was voted down by the Conservatives and Democratic Unionist Party with one Tory MP, William Wragg, rebelling.
+It was put to a division where it was voted down by the Conservatives and Democratic Unionist Party with one Conservative MP, William Wragg, rebelling.
 Labour abstained.

 Approval

 Nearly all Conservative MPs and most Labour MPs voted in favour of the bill, while every other party in the Commons voted against.
 Tonia Antoniazzi and Helen Hayes resigned from their position on Labour's frontbench to abstain, with Bell Ribeiro-Addy being the only Labour MP to vote against the Bill:

 House of Lords

 Business of the House

-A similar amendment to extend the length of debate was put forward by Lord Adonis, which was voted down thus the Bill is to be completed in one day.
+A similar amendment to extend the length of debate was put forward by Lord Adonis, which was voted down.
+The Bill therefore completed in one day.